MK99MA/Shout-Plugin/README.md

 ## Installation
 ### 1. Download the required plugins
-To run Soccer Mod on your server you need the following plugins:
+To run the plugin on your server you need the following plugins:
  ● Metamod:Source 1.10 or higher
 http://www.sourcemm.net/downloads.php?branch=stable